 I spent the morning thinking about tears.
 Women’s tears.
 With a backdrop of planning a shiur to commemorate the fifth anniversary of Ami’s z”l death, I learned the story of a friend and the deaths of her three children.
-Then, remembering the car accident that killed a toddler in South Jerusalem just a couple of weeks ago, the essay about the end of sheloshim for Superman Sam Sommer z”l played through my mind.
+Then, remembering the car accident that killed a toddler in South Jerusalem just a few weeks ago, the essay about the end of sheloshim for Superman Sam Sommer z”l played in my mind.
 I thought about the tears of joy Ami would cry if she could see our daughters now.
 And the tears of sadness she is surely crying because she is not here with us.
 This meditation is the result.

 The last three lines are an allusion to my respect for the Women of the Wall and all women who pioneer expression of Judaism in their lives and the role of women as leaders, teachers, rabbis and scholars for Klal Yisroel.
 This meditation will appear in my forthcoming book, Prayers from the Heart of Darkness.

 The Mothers of Israel